Juelin-Liu/MaximalClique/README.md

         P := P \ {v}
         X := X ⋃ {v}
 ```
-This algorithm checks all cliques in the graph.
-It conducts a DFS on each vertex in the graph with backtracking.
+Essentially, this algorithm checks all the cliques in the graph and filters out those that are not maximal.
 It keeps the vertexes that form a clique in R, using P and X to indicate if the clique in R is maximal.

 If P is not empty, R can be enlarged by adding another vertex from P, so R is not maximal.
-If X is not empty, this clique in R must has been explored in the previous search, so it is also not maximal.
-That's why it reports R as maximal only when both P and X are empty.
+If X is not empty, the clique formed by R was explored in the previous search.
+Thus, it reports R as maximal only when both P and X are empty.

 ### Pivoting Vertex (1973) - Do Less

-This algorithm is inefficient.
-It needs to make a recursive call on every single clique.
+The basic algorithm is inefficient.
+It needs to check every single clique.
 A remedy is to choose a pivoting vertex, and not visiting its neighbors at the current depth.

-> Bron and Kerbosch introduced a variant of the algorithm involving a "pivot vertex" u, chosen from P (or more generally, as later investigators realized, from P ⋃ X).
+> Bron and Kerbosch introduced a variant of the algorithm that uses a "pivot vertex" u, chosen from P (or more generally, as later investigators realized, from P ⋃ X).
 Any maximal clique must include either u or one of its non-neighbors, for otherwise the clique could be augmented by adding u to it.
 Therefore, only u and its non-neighbors need to be tested as the choices for the vertex v that is added to R in each recursive call to the algorithm.
 In pseudocode:

 ```
 algorithm BK-Pivot(R, P, X) is